AuroraDAO/idex-api-docs/README.md

 Returns your deposit and withdrawal history within a range, specified by the "start" and "end" properties of the JSON input, both of which must be UNIX timestamps.
 Withdrawals can be marked as "PENDING" if they are queued for dispatch, "PROCESSING" if the transaction has been dispatched, and "COMPLETE" if the transaction has been mined.

-* address - Address to query deposit/withdrawal history for
+* address (address string) - Address to query deposit/withdrawal history for
-* start - Inclusive starting UNIX timestamp of returned results, defaults to 0
+* start (number) - Inclusive starting UNIX timestamp of returned results, defaults to 0
-* end - Inclusive ending UNIX timestamp of returned results, defaults to current timestamp
+* end (number) - Inclusive ending UNIX timestamp of returned results, defaults to current timestamp

 Sample output: